Skilled Migration: Future

 Plan with two timelines

-Check Eligibility when your current-rule brief is ready; Book Strategy Session when you must compare current and future windows in one conversation—still only the two public CTAs.
+Check Eligibility when your current-rule brief is ready.
+Book Strategy Session when you must compare current and future windows in one conversation.
+These remain the only two public CTAs.

 Related pages